Mani Madhava Chakyar: Teaching

-Awards, titles and honours
+Awards and honours

 Mani Madhava Chakyar received many titles, awards and degrees.
 He is one of the most felicitated artist from Kerala.
 His first major recognition came from HH Bhattan Thampuran (Bhatta Raja) of Kodungallur Kovilakam himself at the age of 22.
 Bhattan Thampuran awarded him with a Mudramothiram (signed ring) (1921).
 Mani Madhava Chakyar considered this Mudramothiram as the prestigious award that he ever got.

 He received the most prestigious sacred Vīrasringhala or Veerashringhala (It's a kind of Golden Bracelet, given to the greatest artist/scholar of that era) from Taliparamba Rajarajeshwara Temple (1923).
 He is the youngest one to receive this award, which is being given to the scholars of the supreme rank, only by the unanimous approval of a special body of temple consisting of eminent scholars.
 Till date no one else has received a Veerashringhala from there after Mani Madhava Chakyar.
 Another major Vīrasringhalas that he received are; from Valiya Thampuran of Kottakkal Kovilakam (1952), from Urpassikkavu of Thalassery, from Jagadguru Shri Shankaracharya of Kanchi Kamakoti Peetham (1961), from Samoothiri Raja of Kozhikode, given at the eve of Koodiyattam performance at Guruvayur Sree Krishna Temple (1964) and from Tripunithura Kovilakam (1989).

 He was honoured with ponnada (a kind of silk cloth given as a gesture of honour and respect) from Maharani (Queen) Of Travancore, presented through Mahakavi Ulloor S. Parameswara Iyer at Vaikom Mahadeva Temple.
 He was honoured by HH.
 Rajah of Palakkad with a Keshabharam Kireetam at Hemambika Temple of Kallekkulangara (1962).
 He has received Gold Medals from Valiya Raja of Katathanadu, Pallikkunnu Bhagavathy Temple of Kannoor, Avittathur (1962), Delhi Experimental theatre (1964) etc.

 In 1930, he was awarded the title Nātyāchārya (Guru of Natya) by Kadathanadu Valiya Thampuran (Raja of Kadathanadu).
 He received the title Vidūshakaratna, again from the Taliparamba Rajarajeshwara Temple (1954) for his excellence in performing "vidūshaka" in Koodiyattams.
 He was honoured by Fine Arts Society of Kochi by giving the title Anushtanakalapravina.

 Government of India conferred Padma Shri (1974) and Emeritus Fellowship (1982) on him.
 He was conferred by an honorary degree from Banaras Hindu University in 1964.